georgematheos/vs-app-backend/storage-formats.md

 * `ongoing`: boolean (true if the Vs session has not ended, false if it has)
 * `dormitory`: string
 * `_id`

+### visitations-requests
+Visitation request objects are stored in a MongoDB as documents with the following fields:
+* `timeRequestIssued`: milliseconds since Jan.
+1, 1970 (the time the request was issued)
+* `visitorUsername`: string (the username of the visitor who issued the request)
+* `hostUsername`: string (the username of the host the visitor is requesting to get Vs with)
+* `_id`